 Part-funding is possible in all cases.
 When resources are limited, preference will be given to: Applications submitted by scientists in the qualification phase, applications contributing to international networking and applications with no connection to current, third-party funded projects that dispose of sufficient funds to finance the proposed project.
 An application can only be submitted if a previously approved project in the same funding line has been completed (the final report has been submitted).

-PROCEDURE: Applications for Impulse Grants from professors and permanent employees will be decided upon by the Vice President Research and the Chairperson of the respective Research Funding Committee.
+PROCEDURE: Applications for Impulse Grants from professors and permanent employees are decided by the Vice President Research and Transfer on the basis of the recommendation of the responsible Chairperson of the respective Research Funding Committee.

-Applications for Impulse Grants on the part of doctoral candidates and scientists in the qualification phase (fixed-term employees) will be recommended by the “Young Researchers Committee” to the Vice President Research for decision.
+Applications for Impulse Grants on the part of doctoral candidates and scientists in the qualification phase (fixed-term employees) will be recommended by the “Young Researchers Committee” to the Vice President for International Affairs, Academic Qualification, and Diversity for decision.